 Without any doubts, Parallels for Mac is one of the best desktop virtualization software to use virtual machines including Windows 10, & earlier Windows OS on Apple computer.
 It’s having few great tools that will help to use Windows programs and Mac Apps simultaneously.
 Oracle VirtualBox is another free software which does a similar job on macOS.
 Since the Parallels is a paid software, you get the premium support, features & updates.

-Converting or exporting your working VMs between the virtualization software may be difficult sometimes.
-It mainly depends on both software and their compatibility to adopt other virtual disk file formats on the software.
-Oracle VirtualBox uses VDI file format and Parallels uses HDD file format.
-We need to convert the VDI to HDD to open and use the virtual machine which was created on VirtualBox.
+Converting or exporting the existing working VMs between the virtualization software may be difficult sometimes.
+It mainly depends on both software and their compatibility to adopt other virtual disk file formats.
+Oracle VirtualBox uses VDI disk file format whereas Parallels uses HDD file format.
+We need to convert the VDI to HDD to use the same VM with Parallels.

-To convert VirtualBox VDI to Parallels HDD, open the app, but do not start any virtual machines.
+1) Open the App, but do not start any virtual machines.

-Now browse the VirtualBox virtual machine folder.
-In this example, I tried to convert an existing Windows 8.1 virtual machine on VirtualBox to Parallels on Mac OS X 10.9.
+3) Now browse the VirtualBox virtual machine folder.
+In this example, I’m converting an existing Windows 8.1 to Parallels.
 Select the VBOX extension.
 VBOX – is the VM configuration file from VirtualBox software.
 It contains the all necessary requirements/configurations of the particular VM.

-5) During the conversion process, the virtual machine needs to be switched on for Parallels hardware configuration, extra tools installation and to complete the upgrade.
-Click Yes to continue, everything will be done automatically.
+5) During the conversion process, the virtual machine will be switched on for Parallels hardware configuration, extra tools installation and to complete the upgrade.6) Click Yes to continue, everything will be done automatically.